 Why I’m Thinking of Joining the Guard or Reserves

 Why am I rethinking this?
 A lot of reasons, actually.
 I have missed the military since the day I left it.
 The two things I miss the most are the camaraderie of being in a unit, and the sense of being part of something bigger than myself.
 I run this site, and several others as a way of giving back to the military community, but it isn’t the same as wearing the uniform.

 There are other reasons I am considering reenlisting in the Guard or Reserves.
 Benefits are a consideration.
 I am self-employed, so I have to buy individual health insurance.
 With no group employee plan available to me, I pay a lot of money out of pocket each year for health care.
-Joining the Guard or Reserves would allow me to sign up for TRICARE Reserve Select, which currently has a family plan option that runs just under $200 per month.
+Joining the Guard or Reserves would allow me to sign up for TRICARE Reserve Select, which currently has a family plan option that runs around $200 per month.
 My current health care insurance is $750 per month – and we have no preexisting conditions!

 Long term, I would also like to be able to transfer my Post-9/11 GI Bill benefits to my daughters, if possible (there are limitations to who can transfer GI Bill benefits, and right now, I don’t qualify, but may be able to if I serve longer).